Yuri-Rassokhin/BenchmarkBeholder/README.md

 # How to Integrate New Applications

 You can describe any workload you want, and integrate it to BBH.
-For the sake of example, let's have a look `ping_dns` integration.
+For the sake of example, let's have a look at `ping_dns` integration.
 Its workload file includes mandatory field:

 ```json